Undergraduate Course

 (30 CREDITS)

 This module introduces you to storytelling and narrative.
 You’ll discuss the nature of news and how to identify a story, obtaining and deciphering information, editing and considering wording and tone.
-You will begin to learn the basics of multimedia production, and start producing content for print, online, radio and television outlets.
+You will begin to learn the basics of multimedia production, and start producing content for print, online and television outlets.

-View Practical Reporting, Interviewing and Production (Single Honours) on our Module Directory
+View Essential Journalism on our Module Directory

 COMPONENT 02: CORE